-Permitting existing cultivation sites located within the TPZ and FL Districts under Phase 1 implementation of the proposed zoning code amendments (Section 20.242.050 Table 1) requires an administrative permit through the County Department of Planning and Building Services.
-MCCR Section 20.242.050E, allows for the expansion of existing sites up to 10,000 square feet in the TPZ and FL Districts.
-Per section 20.242.080.C.3 of the proposed MCCR, administrative permits require the following findings: "there is no other environmentally superior cultivation site located on the same parcel; the location and operation of the medical cannabis cultivation site will, to the maximum extent feasible, avoid or minimize its impact on environmentally sensitive areas including hillsides exceeding 15 percent, prime soils, oak woodland, and timber resources."
+MCCR Section 20.242.040D, allows for the expansion of existing sites up to 10,000 square feet in the TPZ and FL Districts with the approval of an administrative permit.
+Per section 20.242.080(C)2 of the proposed MCCR, administrative permits require the following findings: "there is no other environmentally superior cultivation site located on the same parcel; the location and operation of the medical cannabis cultivation site will, to the maximum extent feasible, avoid or minimize its impact on environmentally sensitive areas including hillsides exceeding 15 percent, prime soils, oak woodland, and timber resources."
 Additionally, each administrative permit is subject to a CEQA finding.
 Each existing cultivation site within the FL or TPZ Districts will need to be evaluated to determine the appropriate level of CEQA review and mitigation can be incorporated into the permit, if necessary.